CONE-MT/Multilingual_ChatGPT/doc/chinese_test.md

 Zhang Xiong, CEO of the CBA, explained that the penalties were in line with the league's disciplinary regulations and depended on the extent and recognition of the violation.
 Yao Ming, CBA Chairman, also expressed his regret over the punishment, emphasizing the importance of integrity in sports over skill.
 He hoped that through this event, the league can change for the better and create more valuable outcomes.
 ```
-response of translation (chatgpt):
+Response of translation (chatgpt):
 ```
 CBA Imposes Punishments on Teams and Coaches for Negative Play in Playoffs
 ```
-translation (chatgpt) of response:
+Translation (chatgpt) of response:
 ```
 CBA在季后赛中对队伍和教练实施惩罚以惩处负面比赛行为。
 ```